WomensLaw serves and supports all survivors.

 • a licensed gun dealer.1

-The abuser must surrender the firearms within twenty-four hours of the receiving notice of the protective order.
-The abuser would then have to file proof with the court with 72 hours that s/he properly surrendered the firearms or that s/he does not have any firearms.
-After surrendering the firearms, s/he has the right to have a court hearing within 15 days for the judge to review the matter and to decide whether or not the firearms should stay surrendered or be returned to the abuser.
-At the hearing, the abuser has the burden of proving that s/he would not pose a danger to you (or to anyone else) if his/her firearm were returned.
+The abuser can ask for a court hearing within 15 days for the judge to review the order and decide whether or not the firearms should stay surrendered or be returned to the abuser.
+At the hearing, the abuser has the burden of proving that s/he would not pose a danger to you or anyone else if his/her guns were returned.
 You will receive notice of the hearing and have the right to be present.2

 What should I do when I leave the courthouse?

-Here are some things you may want to consider doing.
-However, you will have to evaluate each one to see if it works for your situation.
+Here are some things that you may want to consider when you leave the courthouse.
+You will have to evaluate each one and decide if it is safe and appropriate for you to do.

 • Review the order before you leave the courthouse.
-If something is wrong or missing, ask the clerk how to correct the order before you leave.
+If you see any errors, ask the clerk how to correct them.

-• Make several copies of the restraining order as soon as possible.
+• Make several copies of the protection order as soon as possible.

-• Leave copies of the order at your work place, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.
+• Leave copies at your workplace, at your home, at your children’s school or daycare, in your car, with a trusted neighbor, and so on.

-• Give a copy to the security guard or person at the front desk where you live and/or work along with a photo of the abuser.
+• If you have a security guard or front desk person where you live or work, give him/her a copy of the order and a photo of the abuser.

 • Give a copy of the order to anyone who is named in and protected by the order.

-• You may wish to consider changing your locks (if permitted by law) and your phone number.
+• You may want to change your locks and phone number.

-You may also wish to make a safety plan.
-People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
-Many abusers obey restraining orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
-Click on the following link for suggestions on Safety Planning.
-Also, advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.
-To find a shelter or advocate in your area please visit the RI Advocates and Shelters page.
+You may also want to make a safety plan.
+People can do things to increase their safety during violent incidents; when preparing to leave an abusive relationship; and when they are at home, work, and school.
+Many abusers obey protective orders, but some do not.
+So, it is important to build on the things you have already been doing to keep yourself safe.
+Go to our Safety Planning page for suggestions.

 I was denied a restraining order at the hearing.
 What are my options?

 If you are not granted a restraining order, there are still some things you can do to stay safe.
-It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
-They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Planning page.
-You will find a list of Rhode Island resources on our RI State Resources page.
+It might be a good idea to contact one of the domestic violence organizations in your area to get help, support, and advice on how to stay safe.
+They can help you develop a safety plan and connect you with the resources you need.
+For safety planning ideas and information, go to our Safety Planning page.
+You can find contact information for domestic violence organizations on our RI Advocates and Shelters page.

-If you believe the judge made an error of law, you can talk to a lawyer about the possibility of an appeal.
-Generally, appeals are complicated, and you will most likely need the help of a lawyer.
+If you believe the judge made an error of law by denying your order, you can talk to a lawyer about the possibility of an appeal.
+Generally, appeals must be filed shortly after the order is granted or denied.
+Appeals are complicated and you will most likely need the help of a lawyer.
 You can read more about appeals on our Filing an Appeal page.

 What if the abuser violates the order?